Megasaxon/php-vagrant-devbox/README.md

 # Vagrant: PHP Development Box

 ##Overview
-This Vagrant box is built from a fresh Ubuntu Raring Ringtail (13.04) x86_64
+This Vagrant box is built from a fresh Debian Wheezy (7.1) x86_64

 The following is used:
 - PHP 5.5.3 (PHP-FPM)